 - 1. Water/Wastewater Treatment - a.
-Holidays - i.
-Assigned on voluntary basis; - ii.
-Employee working the Sunday through Thursday shift works Monday holidays; - iii.
-Employee working Tuesday through Saturday shift works Thursday or Friday holidays; - iv.
-Assigned to lowest seniority employee in any other cases. - b.
-Overtime required to complete tasks in progress is assigned to the involved employees as required for continuation of effort. - c.
-Call outs are prioritized by seniority within the classification. - d.
-Any situation not covered by items a through c is offered by seniority within classification starting with the most senior employee.
-If no employee desires the overtime, overtime is assigned by seniority within the classification starting with the least senior employee. - 2.
-Streets and Maintenance - a.
-Overtime required to complete tasks in progress is assigned to the involved employees as required for continuation of effort.
+Overtime required to complete tasks in progress is assigned to the involved employees as required for continuation of effort. - b.
+Call outs are prioritized by seniority within the classification.

+Formatted: Numbered + Level: 1 + Numbering Style: A, B, C, ... + Start at: 1 + Alignment: Left + Aligned at: 0.82" + Indent at: 1.07" c.
+Any situation not covered by items a and b is offered by seniority within classification starting with the most senior employee.
+If no employee desires the overtime, overtime is assigned by seniority within the classification starting with the least senior employee.

-- b.
+2. Streets and Maintenance

+- a.
+Overtime required to complete tasks in progress is assigned to the involved employee as required for continuation of effort. - b.
 Call outs and any other situation requiring overtime are offered by seniority within classification starting with the most senior employee.
-If no employee desires the overtime, overtime is assigned by seniority within the classification starting with the least senior employee. - 3.
-Other Employees - a.
+If no employee desires the overtime, overtime is assigned by seniority within the classifications starting with the least senior employee.

+3. Other Employees

+- a.
 For employees not within the Public Works Department (Water/Wastewater Treatment and Streets and Maintenance) required overtime happens infrequently and will be assigned in advance when practical with no established policies in place.
-The Department Manager assigns and approves overtime on an as-needed basis. - 4.
-For employees covered by this Agreement, hours worked beyond eight hours per day and/or forty hours per week shall be calculated to the nearest quarter hour worked and shall be compensated at one and one half times the employee's hourly rate of pay. - 5.
-In lieu of cash payment for overtime worked, employees may choose to "bank" any overtime hours (credited at one and one half times the actual overtime hours worked) for later use as compensatory time off (CTO).
+The Department Manager assigns and approves overtime on an as needed basis. - 4.
+For employees covered by this Agreement, hours worked beyond eight hours per day and/or forty hours per week shall be compensated to the nearest quarter hour worked and shall be compensated at oneand one-half times the employee's hourly rate of pay. - In lieu of cash payment for overtime worked, employees may choose to "bank" any overtime hours (credited at one- and one-half times the actual overtime hours worked) for later use as compensatory time off (CTO).
 CTO may be accumulated to a maximum of one hundred and four (104) hours.
 CTO use must be pre-approved by immediate supervisor.